exectx/t3-cloudflare/README.md

 # T3-App templates - Cloudflare Pages

-This is a collection of basic create-t3-app templates compatible with Cloudflare pages.
+This is a collection of basic create-t3-app templates designed for compatibility with Cloudflare Pages.
+You can use these templates with the Cloudflare C3 CLI and pnpm as the package manager:

-You can use the templates using (Cloudflare C3 CLI) using pnpm as package manager:
+Live demo using D1 - https://ct3a.exectx.run/

 D1 template (no auth) - [next steps guide](./templates/d1/README.md):